PoisotLab/2015_ms_datamining/ms.md_m.md

-should be noted that co-occurrence is considered to be entirely neutral, in that we assume that the probability that two species co-occur is independent (*i.e.* a predator is not more likely to be present if there are, or are not, potential preys).
+should be noted that co-occurrence is considered to be entirely neutral, in that we assume that the probability that two species co-occur is independent (*i.e.* a predator is not more likely to be present if there are, or are not, potential prey).
 We also assume no variability in interactions, as in @havens_ssn.
 It is likely that, in addition to their occurrence, species co-occurrences and interactions [@poisot_bsw] are affected by climate.
 Whether or not these constitute acceptable assumptions has to be decided for each study.